Cervantes, Lugo

-Cervantes is a municipality in the comarca of Os Ancares, in the province of Lugo, Galicia, Spain.
+Cervantes is a municipality in the province of Lugo, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Os Ancares.

-It had a population of 1,973 in 2005, and has an area of 277 square kilometres.
+It had a population of 1,209 in 2023, and has an area of 277.63 square kilometres.
 Its highest point is Mustellar (1924 m), in the Ancares mountains.

-Until the second half of the 20th century this part of Spain was isolated.
+Until the second half of the 20th century, this part of Spain was isolated.
 Many settlements had no road access or electricity and were cut off by snow in winter.
 Communities were small and self-sufficient.
 This way of life is shown in the small museum at Piornedo which is located in a preserved palloza.

 The main economic activities in 2006 were agriculture, forestry and tourism.

 Geography

 Cervantes is located in the natural mountainous setting of Ancares in Lugo.
 In the vicinity are located the following peaks: